-Appendix F
+Appendix C

-Behaivour and Sanctions
+Behaviour and Sanctions

-When poor behaviour is identified, sanction could and should be implemented consistently and fairly in line with the Behaviour Policy.
+When poor behaviour is identified, a sanction/s could and should be implemented consistently and fairly in line with the Behaviour Policy.
 GJS has a range of disciplinary measures clearly communicated to school staff, pupils and parents.